eProsima/Micro-XRCE-DDS-Client/PLATFORM_SUPPORT.md

 ## Tier 3

 Tier 3 platforms are those for which community reports indicate that the release is functional.
-The development team does not run the unit test suite or perform any other tests on platforms in Tier 3.
+The development team does not run the unit test suite nor perform any other tests on platforms in Tier 3.
 Community members may provide assistance with these platforms.

 ## Platforms